-When it comes to festive food, there’s nothing quite as traditional as the Icelandic Kransakaka, served at christenings, confirmations, and weddings.
+When it comes to festive food, there’s nothing quite as traditional as the Icelandic Kransakaka.
+This tasty almond confection is commonly served at christenings, confirmations, and weddings.
 These crumbly, layered pastry wreaths usually stretch up into a small tower concealing wrapped pieces of candy.

 To be blessed in a bridal bed

 Another Icelandic phrase for getting married is to “walk to a shared bed” or “ganga í eina sæng”.
 Back in the old days, the couple was usually blessed in their “bridal bed” by the pastor while sipping from a shared cup.
-This tradition has a different form in the modern version of an Ásatrú wedding where the couple sips from a drinking horn as the pagan priest blesses their union.
+This tradition has a different form in the modern version of an Ásatrú wedding.
+In this tradition, the couple sips from a drinking horn as the pagan priest blesses their union.

-Speaking of the bridal bed, back in the day the male wedding guests would playfully bid for the bride’s virginity at the end of the night.
+Speaking of the bridal bed, back in the day, the male wedding guests would playfully bid for the bride’s virginity at the end of the night.
 The bridesmaids would always choose the groom as the winner, who had prepared a special present for his new wife.
-This tradition developed into the more tame tradition of “morgungjöf” meaning “morning-gift”, which is still often observed by both brides and grooms following their wedding night.
+This tradition developed into the more tame tradition of “morgungjöf” meaning “morning gift.”
+This tradition is often still observed by both brides and grooms following their wedding night.